mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 nofusion0       249,259,656  448  OK
 ```

-In a lazy language like Haskell laziness just changes when parts of
+In a lazy language like Haskell, laziness just changes when parts of the
-intermediate lists are allocated, but they still must be allocated because
+intermediate lists are allocated, but they still must be allocated, because
 the next step in the pipeline takes them as input.
 That is the overhead we
 want to eliminate with fusion.